WrappedUsername/apexmite-jac/README.md

 The structure of the app will be in the form of a graph.

-## Possible activation functions for the DNN

-- The rectified linear unit (ReLU) activation function can be used for faster model training.
-However, a linear activation function has two major problems :

-It’s not possible to use backpropagation as the derivative of the function is a constant and has no relation to the input x.
-All layers of the neural network will collapse into one if a linear activation function is used.
-No matter the number of layers in the neural network, the last layer will still be a linear function of the first layer.
-So, essentially, a linear activation function turns the neural network into just one layer.

-- The Tanh activation function for sentiment analysis.
-- The DNN will also use Sigmoid activation function for probability distributions.

 - Creating markdown mermaid diagrams as pseudocode:

 ```mermaid